BryceCanyonCounty/bcc-boats/README.md

 - **Boat Naming**: Name your boat at purchase and rename it anytime using the shop menu.
 - **Player Limits**: Set a max number of boats per player and boatmen in the main config.
 - **Distance-Based NPC Spawns**: NPCs spawn based on distance from player.
+- **Fishing System**: Cast nets and catch fish from fishing-enabled boats with configurable timeout cooldown.
 - **Comprehensive Boat Menu**:
   - Add fuel
   - Repair boat
   - Access inventory
   - Return boat remotely
   - Trade boat to another player
+  - Start fishing (on fishing-enabled boats)
 - **Interaction System**: (Optional) Use `ox_target` to interact with the shop NPC.
 - **Notification Systems**: Choose between `vorp` or `ox_lib` notification systems.
 - **Logging Options**: Use Discord webhooks or `ox_lib` logging features for integration with Loki, Datadog, FiveManage, Gray Log.